-- Coming to class more than 15 minutes late is considered an absence for that period.
-Pre-planned absences of 3 or more days require written or verbal notice by a parent to the office and a completed pre-arranged form which can be picked up in the high school office. - Students are allowed one makeup day to complete assignments for each day missed of an excused absence.
-If the student participates in sports and misses any part of a day, they are required to bring a note from their doctor to be able to compete. - Middle school students missing four periods or more without an excuse will constitute a day's absence.
+- ❖ Coming to class more than 15 minutes late is considered an absence for that period.
+Elementary has 2 periods, 8:15am - 11:30am and 11:30am - 2:45pm.
+Pre-planned absences of 3 or more days require written or verbal notice by a parent to the office and a completed pre-arranged form which can be picked up in the Elementary school office. - ❖ After 3 absences, parents may request schoolwork from the student's teacher. - Elementary school students missing four periods or more without an excuse will constitute a day's absence.